 Rather than answering the radioman's question, Schneizel paced across the bridge toward where the fleet commander, Vice Admiral Nelson Falkland, was standing.
 "Admiral, it is apparent that this fleet will not be able to reach Area 11 in time to provide support.
 Would it be possible to send strike aircraft for reinforcements?"

-Being an Empress Elizabeth-class sea battlecarrier, the Prince of Wales held nearly a hundred aircraft and even more willing pilots in its massive hangars.
+Being an Empress Elizabeth-class sea battlecarrier, the Emperor Maximilian held nearly a hundred aircraft and even more willing pilots in its massive hangars.
 Although combat aircraft had largely been phased out of the modern world in favor of the knightmare frame, very few things could match the range of a fighter or the ferocity of an aerial attack.
 The Admiral contemplated that and the facts, but then replied with the same grimness as the radioman.
 "Unfortunately, none of our aircraft have that kind of flying range, my Prince.
 Even if they did, it would still take hours for them to reach the area."

 "Are you sure?
 I was led to believe that she had long-range fighter-bombers onboard."
 Schneizel said.